joeyhage/homebridge-spotify-speaker/README.md

 ## Speaker setup

 The speaker itself only need to be Spotify connect compatible.
 Either natively or you can use a library to make a speaker compatible.
-I personally use a bluetooth speaker hooked up to a Raspberry pi and I use [Raspotify](https://github.com/dtcooper/raspotify).
+I personally use an Amazon Echo Dot.

 ## Warning about the volume

 This is Homekit's behaviour to set back the brightness to 100% when a device is shut down.
 There is nothing I can do about it unfortunately.
 So to make sure that you don't turn on your speaker with the volume set to 100%, use a scene to toggle on the speaker and set the default volume (brightness) in there.

+### Future enhancement planned

+I plan to add an option to use a switch instead of a lightbulb and a new configuration option for volume.
+This would allow setting the volume to the same thing every time the switch is toggled on.

 ## Spotify Setup